nicholaswmin/fsm/README.md

 })
 // state: broken

-// try 'coin' transition
+// triggering the "coin" transition

 turnstile.coin()

+// does nothing ...

 console.log(turnstile.state)
 // state: broken
 ```

-The invalid transition behaviour [can be customised](#custom-invalid-behavior).
+The invalid transition behaviour [can be customised](#custom-invalid-behavior),
+in case you need to i.e `throw new Error('abc')` instead.

+> note: *transition methods* are named after the provided *transitions*.

 ## Creating FSMs from existing objects

-The 2nd argument of `fsm()` accepts an `Object` which is wired-up as an FSM,
+The 2nd argument of `fsm(json, obj)` accepts an `Object` which is wired-up
-without using inheritance/`extends`.
+as an FSM, without using inheritance/`extends`.

 This allows an existing object, which might be `extending` another class,
 to also behave like an FSM's.[^2]